JinLi711/Protein-Structures/record_files/Log.md

 Bit annoying: Confold Server only takes in proteins of max length 500.

 Just remember to upload the data for final training.

+# March 30, 2019

+See [here](https://www.ks.uiuc.edu/Training/Tutorials/vmd/tutorial-html/node5.html) for visualizing two proteins on top of each other/
+* Actually, scrap that; only works if the two proteins have the exact same number of atoms, which is really unlikely to happen because there will usually be missing atoms / residues in x-ray crystallography (target).

+VMD is giving me a domain error (for aligning the structures) that I was not able to find a solution to (nothing showed up on google searches).

+Decided to use the tool [here](http://www.rcsb.org/pdb/workbench/workbench.do?action=menu).
+Bad plots though.